dokku/dokku/docs/deployment/builders/herokuish-buildpacks.md

 ### Clearing all buildpacks

+!!! info
-> This does not affect automatically detected buildpacks, nor does it impact any specified `BUILDPACK_URL` environment variable.
+    This does not affect automatically detected buildpacks, nor does it impact any specified `BUILDPACK_URL` environment variable.

 The `buildpacks:clear` command can be used to clear all configured buildpacks for a specified app.